AdobeDocs/destination-sdk.en/help/credentials-configuration.md

 >
 >In most cases, you *do not* need to use the `/credentials` API endpoint.
 Instead, you can configure the authentication information for your destination in the `customerAuthenticationConfigurations` parameters of the `/destinations` endpoint.

 Use this API endpoint and select `PLATFORM_AUTHENTICATION` in the [destination configuration](/help/destination-configuration.md#destination-delivery) if there is a global authentication system between Adobe and your destination and the [!DNL Platform] customer does not need to provide any authentication credentials to connect to your destination.
 In this case, you must create a credentials object using the `/credentials` API endpoint.
+Read [Credentials API endpoint operations](/help/credentials-configuration-api.md) for a complete list of operations you can perform on the `/credentials` endpoint.

 ## Supported authentication types {#supported-authentication-types}

 Adobe Experience Platform supports several authentication types:

 * Basic authentication
-* Oauth1
 * OAuth2 user credentials
 * OAuth2 client credentials
 * OAuth2 access token